 The term of office for a RAILS Board member is three years.
 No board member may serve more than a total of six years unless two years have elapsed since the sixth year of service.

-- Attend and actively participate in 11 board meetings per year either in person or at a RAILS videoconference location, or via Zoom.
+- Attend and actively participate in 11 board meetings per year either in person or at a RAILS videoconference location, or via Zoom if required/allowed by pandemic restrictions.
 (RAILS will reimburse all travel and lodging costs to attend board meetings.)
 Review agendas and all supporting documents prior to each meeting.

 - Actively serve on at least one board committee